-- a) raw material or fuels shall only be considered to be part of a mixture if they are mixed in a container, at a processing or logistical facility, or at a transmission and distribution infrastructure or site; - b) fuels introduced into a logistical facility or a transmission or distribution infrastructure such as the gas grid or a pipeline network for liquid fuels, stored in LNG or other storage facilities shall only be considered to be part of a mixture pursuant to point (c) where that infrastructure is interconnected; - c) Economic Operators shall be required to keep separate mass balances for raw materials and fuels which cannot be considered part of a mixture.
-Transfer of information about the sustainability and GHG emissions saving characteristics and sizes between different mass balances shall not be allowed.
-Pursuant to subparagraphs (a) to (c), raw materials inside biofuels, bioliquids or biomass fuels production facilities are considered to be part of a mixture.
-Therefore, the requirement to keep separate mass balances shall not apply to such facilities and a single mass balance can be kept; - d) the mass balance system shall include information about the sustainability and the GHG emissions characteristics and quantities of raw material and fuels, including information about the quantities of raw material and fuels for which no sustainability or GHG characteristics have been determined;
+- a) Raw material or fuels shall only be considered part of a mixture if they are mixed in a container, at a processing or logistical facility, or at a transmission and distribution infrastructure or site - b) Fuels introduced into a logistical facility or a transmission or distribution infrastructure, such as the gas grid or a pipeline network for liquid fuels, and stored in facilities shall only be considered part of a mixture pursuant to point (c) where that infrastructure is interconnected - c) Economic Operators shall be required to keep separate mass balances for raw materials and fuels which cannot be considered part of a mixture.
+The transfer of information about the sustainability and GHG emissions saving characteristics and sizes between different mass balances shall not be allowed.
+Pursuant to subparagraphs (a) to (c), raw materials inside biofuel, bioliquid or biomass fuel production facilities are considered part of a mixture.
+Therefore, the requirement to keep separate mass balances shall not apply to such facilities, and a single mass balance can be kept - d) The mass balance system shall include information about the sustainability and GHG emissions characteristics and quantities of raw material and fuels, including information about the quantities of raw material and fuels for which no sustainability or GHG characteristics have been determined - e) Where a consignment of raw material or fuel is delivered to an economic operator that is not participating in a voluntary scheme or national scheme, the delivery shall be reflected in the mass balance by withdrawing an equivalent quantity of raw material or fuel.
+The type of fuel to be booked out shall correspond to the physical nature of the raw material or fuel delivered

-- e) where a consignment of raw material or fuel is delivered to an economic operator that is not participating in a voluntary scheme or national scheme, the delivery shall be reflected in the mass balance by withdrawing an equivalent quantity of raw material or fuel.
-The type of fuel to be booked out shall correspond to the physical nature of the raw material or fuel delivered; - f) where a consignment of fuel is used to comply with an obligation placed on a fuel supplier by a Member State, it shall be considered to be withdrawn from the mixture of the mass balance; - g) the sustainability and GHG emissions saving characteristics of a consignment of raw material or fuel shall be considered as a set.
-Where consignments are withdrawn from a mixture, any of the sets of sustainability characteristics may be assigned to them provided that the sets of sustainability and GHG emissions saving characteristics are not split and the mass balance is achieved over the appropriate period of time; - h) where relevant for transparency reasons, the mass balance system shall include information on whether support has been provided for the production of the fuel or fuel precursor, and if so, the type of support;
+- f) Where a consignment of fuel is used to comply with an obligation placed on a fuel supplier by a Member State, it shall be considered withdrawn from the mixture of the mass balance - g) The sustainability and GHG emissions saving characteristics of a consignment of raw material or fuel shall be considered a set.
+Where consignments are withdrawn from a mixture, any sets of sustainability characteristics may be assigned to them, provided that the sets of sustainability and GHG emissions saving characteristics are not split and the mass balance is achieved over the appropriate period of time; and - h) Where relevant for transparency reasons, the mass balance system shall include information on whether support has been provided for the production of the fuel or fuel precursor, and if so, the type of support.

 According to Art.
-30(2) of RED II, where a consignment is processed, information on the sustainability and greenhouse gas emissions saving characteristics of the consignment shall be adjusted and assigned to the output in accordance with the following rules:
+30(2) of Revised Directive EU/2018/2001, where a consignment is processed, information on the sustainability and GHG emissions saving characteristics of the consignment shall be adjusted and assigned to the output in accordance with the following rules:

-- a) when the processing of a consignment of raw material yields only one output that is intended for the production of biofuels, bioliquids or biomass fuels, renewable fuels of non-biological origin, or recycled carbon fuels, the size of the consignment and the related quantities of sustainability and greenhouse gas emissions saving characteristics shall be adjusted applying a conversion factor representing the ratio between the mass of the output that is intended for such production and the mass of the raw material entering the process; - b) when the processing of a consignment of raw material yields more than one output that is intended for the production of biofuels, bioliquids or biomass fuels, renewable fuels of non-biological origin, or recycled carbon fuels, for each output a separate conversion factor shall be applied and a separate mass balance shall be used.
+- a) When the processing of a consignment of raw material yields only one output that is intended for the production of biofuels, bioliquids or biomass fuels, renewable fuels of non-biological origin or recycled carbon fuels, the size of the consignment and its related quantities of sustainability and GHG emissions saving characteristics shall be adjusted by applying a conversion factor that represents the ratio between the mass of the output that is intended for such production and the mass of the raw material entering the process; and - b) When the processing of a consignment of raw material yields more than one output that is intended for the production of biofuels, bioliquids or biomass fuels, renewable fuels of non-biological origin or recycled carbon fuels, a separate conversion factor shall be applied and a separate mass balance shall be used for each output.